-- Candidate must be a bona fide student of the Susquehanna Valley Central School District. - Students must return the following items to the nurse at RTS Middle School or SV High School: - Athletic Care/Parental Consent Emergency Medical Form filled out and signed. - 2.
-Interval Health History For Sports Participation filled out and signed. - 3.
-Athletic Health History Form filled out and signed. - 4.
-Parent/Athlete Pledge Form or private physician.
-If a parent chooses to take a child to a private physician, the Health Appraisal Form can be downloaded from the Athletics page on the school website www. svsabers.org.
-Return the completed form to the middle school or high school nurse.
+- Candidate must be a bona fide student of the Susquehanna Valley Central School District. - Students must return the following items to the nurse at RTS Middle School or SV High School: - 1.
+Athletic Care/Parental Consent Emergency Medical Form filled out and signed. - 2.
+Interval Health History For Sports Participation filled out and signed.

+4. Parent/Athlete Pledge Form